 What is a good all-purpose fertilizer?

-A good all-purpose chemical fertilizer will usually have numbers with 16-8-8 printed on the product.
-This type of fertilizer no matter what brand name will have all the nutrients needed for a healthy plant.
+A good all-purpose chemical fertilizer will usually have numbers with 16-8-8 or 20-20-20 printed on the product label.
+These types of fertilizers no matter what brand name will have all the nutrients needed for a healthy plant.

 In what form do fertilizers come in?